datateamclub/project_monet_01/README.md

-# Project_monet_01: I’m Something of a Painter Myself
+# Project 1: I’m Something of a Painter Myself

 This beginner-level open competition from Kaggle opened up the doors for our first steps in the **UM - Data Team Club** to get to work with GAN models.